The Advantages of Hydrogen Fuel (And Its Limitations)

 Hydrogen power may be the key to reducing a vehicle fleet’s operational costs.
 Compared to battery-powered or internal combustion engine counterparts, hydrogen-powered vehicles offer comparable if not superior performance and reliability in a number of ways:

-- Fuel cells can reduce costs associated with changing, charging, and managing batteries, which results in reduced labor, time, space, and peak power demands.
+- Fuel cells can reduce costs associated with changing, charging, and managing electric batteries

 - Units run longer than lead-acid batteries.

-- Units fuel up much faster than a battery charge, reducing downtime.
+- Units refuel up much faster than a battery charge, reducing downtime.

-- Hydrogen fuel cell technology is extraordinarily resilient against harsh conditions and is capable of remaining operational in sub-zero weather.
+- Hydrogen fuel cell technology is extraordinarily resilient against harsh conditions remains operational in sub-zero weather.

-Finally, hydrogen fuel is not subject to fluctuating oil prices, making an operation’s energy prices more predictable.
+- Finally, hydrogen fuel is not subject to fluctuating oil prices, making an operation’s fuel pricing more reliable.

 Room for Future Growth